 1. Don’t Take Out Full Loan Bank Offers – If the bank approves you for a $500k loan look for a house in the $300k -$400k range.
 Just because the bank says you can afford it doesn’t make it so.
 And you have to think about all the associated monthly costs that you will incur besides your monthly mortgage like the interest rate on your loan, home owners insurance, HOA fee, household bills etc. You want to make sure that whatever house you purchase you can still live comfortably and maintain your financial security.

 2. Don’t Use All Your Cash to Buy the House – Once your purchase your home you may want to save some money for home improvements, new furniture, fixtures etc. But what you also need to consider is the additional fees that come with purchasing a home.
 Fees can include home appraisal, inspection, loan application, broker and closing costs and more which can add up quickly.
+And then, once you move in, you’ll still have energy costs and other outgoings you need to be wary of.
+This makes saving money in the home even more important, and by switching energy providers, you could save hundreds every year.
+You can find out more here about how to switch energy provider and save money.
 You don’t want to have $0 left in the bank after you purchase your home so make sure to factor in those costs beforehand.

 3. Talk To Your Potential Neighbors – Nothing is more valuable than talking to potential neighbors to get their thoughts on the neighborhood.
 Do they like living there?
 What problems have they had if any?
 Finding out what advice would they give a potential owner can really impact your purchase of a home in that community.